 Starting with Wrapper version 3.5.0, the code base has been

-internationalized and hence to that being able to run localized.
+internationalized and is able to run localized.

 but we hope to provide gradually more and more localizations.